 ADVERTS reports now available for download

-The ADVERTS' recommendations will be designed to be usable and applicable in different countries and will include consideration of the barriers to implementation that are likely to be encountered.
-Most importantly, the recommendations will be based on evidence and will therefore provide a valuable tool to address the growing problem of distraction on our roads.
+The ADVERTS' recommendations are designed to be usable and applicable in different countries and include consideration of the barriers to implementation that are likely to be encountered.
+Most importantly, the recommendations are based on evidence and therefore provide a valuable tool to address the growing problem of distraction on our roads.